arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-general/content.md

 ### Solderable Header

-When QWIIC is not available, you can use the exposed solderable pins on the module.
-You can solder pins to the unpopulated pads; just remember the pinout provided in each module's guide to connect to the right pins of your board.
+When QWIIC is not available, you can use the exposed solderable pins on the node.
+You can solder pins to the unpopulated pads; just remember the pinout provided in each node's guide to connect to the right pins of your board.

 ![Solderable Header](assets/connection-guide-gen-jumper.png)

 ### Daisy-Chaining Multiple Modulino Nodes

-Regardless of whether you connect the first Modulino via QWIIC or through the solderable pins, you can still take advantage of the extra QWIIC connector to daisy-chain additional modules.
+Regardless of whether you connect the first Modulino via QWIIC or through the solderable pins, you can still take advantage of the extra QWIIC connector to daisy-chain additional nodes.

 ![QWIIC Chain](assets/connection-guide-thermo-qwiic-chain.png)

-Each Modulino includes two QWIIC connectors wired in parallel, allowing you to connect one module to the next in a chain.
-As long as each module is configured with a unique I²C address, they can all communicate on the same bus.
+Each Modulino includes two QWIIC connectors wired in parallel, allowing you to connect one node to the next in a chain.
+As long as each node is configured with a unique I²C address, they can all communicate on the same bus.

 This approach keeps your setup clean, modular, and expandable without adding extra wiring complexity.

 ***Important considerations for daisy-chaining:***
-- The number of modules you can connect will depend on what modules you are chaining together, as this system allows for multiple sensors from different manufacturers to be added
+- The number of nodes you can connect will depend on what nodes you are chaining together, as this system allows for multiple sensors from different manufacturers to be added
 - The cables you use for these connections will play a significant role in the setup's performance
 - Ensure your cables are properly connected and capable of handling the required data transfer
-- Each module should have a unique address on a chain if you plan to address them individually
+- Each node should have a unique address on a chain if you plan to address them individually
-- Multiple modules with the same address will cause conflicts on the I²C bus and will not allow you to address them individually
+- Multiple nodes with the same address will cause conflicts on the I²C bus and will not allow you to address them individually

 ## Power Specifications

-All Modulinos are typically powered by **+3.3 VDC** when using the QWIIC interface as per the I²C standard.
-Each module includes:
+All Modulino nodes are typically powered by **+3.3 VDC** when using the QWIIC interface as per the I²C standard.
+Each node includes:
 - Power LED indicator (typically draws 1 mA)
 - Shared power distribution between QWIIC connectors and headers
-- Protection against reverse polarity (on most modules)
+- Protection against reverse polarity (on most nodes)

-Always check your specific module's documentation for detailed power consumption specifications.
+Always check your specific node's documentation for detailed power consumption specifications.

 ## Installing The Modulino Library

 ### For Arduino IDE

-You need the official Modulino library to use any Modulino module with Arduino.
+You need the official Modulino library to use any Modulino node with Arduino.
 The Arduino IDE provides tools that make adding a library straightforward.

 To install the IDE, please visit our [getting started page](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/).